James M. Gates Jr.

 James Major B. Gates (July 17, 1935 – March 20, 2004) was the last survivor of the segregated 95th Engineers Combat Battalion, which was used for human fallout exposure testing.
 They were stationed in closest vicinity during atomic blasting at Camp Desert Rock in Nevada in 1954.
 He was quoted as saying, "there is no reckoning why the government would hurt its own people."

-At age 15 Gates saw combat in Korea, was captured, jailed and beaten.
+At age 15, Gates saw combat in Korea, and was captured, jailed, and beaten.
 Upon returning to the United States in 1953, Jim's unit was first shipped to Ft.
-Leonard Wood in Missouri for 8 weeks of basic and special project training, including gas exposure.
+Leonard Wood in Missouri for eight weeks of basic and special project training, including gas exposure.
 In 1954, his unit was sent to Yakima Washington, where Jim and the others worked as extras in the Audie Murphy movie "To Hell and Back".
 Jim said the movie title was Providential.
 By July of that year, his unit was sent to Nevada by night-train to prevent the men going AWOL, and at that time told not to reveal what awaited them in Camp Desert Rock (below Camp Mercury) under the penalty of red balling when they became civilian.

 Jim dug ditches, built fake towns and set explosive devices because he was a munitions expert.
 It was also his job to round up jack rabbits to put in cages, not only to be used as atomic test victims, but whose bones would mingle and cover those of sacrificed men nicknamed "Desert Rats," who were put in "monkey cages," or tied to fences closest to detonation.
 These acts have been documented on film, and show that the military used racial experiments with impunity.

 Jim himself, was within a 1/2 mile radius from at least 7 types of bombs without other protection or cover except a trench.
 He was involved in a series of 14 nuclear explosions in Operation Teapot and Operation MET.
 One explosion blew him out of a trench and he awoke 11 days later in the military hospital finding his arm and leg undergoing surgical reconstruction.
 He asked then for a medical discharge, but it was denied him.
 Along with the other men, he ingested radioactive water and food, breathed radioactive air—all the while being counseled by military chaplains that these were harmless.
 To counteract this horror, Jim knew enough to act by driving out into the desert at night to cut the wires he set up that day, to create a delay in detonation.
 In doing so he would be arrested.